Jorge Valsassina Galveias: Biography

 He was a municipal coordinator in the Centro for Chega and is currently chairman of the party's Congressional table.
 Galveias is also considered close to party leader Andre Ventura.
-During the 2022 Portuguese legislative election, he was elected to the Assembly of the Republic for the Aveiro district constituency.
+During the 2022 Portuguese legislative election, he was elected to the Assembly of the Republic for the Aveiro constituency.
 In parliament, he sits on the committees for Culture, Communication, Youth and Sports.